 Paula retired from her position as Early Childhood Director for The One School at Temple Beth Am at the end of the 2017-2018 school year.
 She continues to lend her expertise to The One School as its Judaic Consultant, where she is responsible for adding Jewish content to the school's curriculum and family programming.
 Paula enjoys spending her free time with her friends and family, including husband Mike, children Josh and Rachel, and grandchildren, and looks forward to having the opportunity to travel.

 Mishpacha/Family Center Coordinator

 Yael Lawrence is a Board Certified Dance/Movement Therapist and received her Master of Science in Dance/Movement Therapy from The Pratt Institute in New York.
-She has worked with individuals of all ages & abilities ranging from infancy through adulthood in educational (Secular & Judaic), medical, recreational & therapeutic environments.
+She has worked with individuals of all ages and abilities ranging from infancy through adulthood in educational (Secular & Judaic), medical, recreational and therapeutic environments.
 Yael is also certified as both a Yoga & Music Together Instructor.
 Currently, she is the Family Center Coordinator at Temple Beth Am in Jupiter, Florida, is involved in Hamakom at TBA with both elementary and high school students and independently runs the only Special Needs Dance Class in Jupiter, FL.
-Yael also leads private and group dance/movement therapy, yoga, dance & creative movement classes for children and adults (both typically developing & special needs) throughout Palm Beach County at facilities including The El’s Center for Autism, Jupiter Dance Academy & VSA Palm Beach.
+Yael also leads private and group dance/movement therapy, yoga, dance, and creative movement classes for children and adults (both typically developing & special needs) throughout Palm Beach County at facilities including The El’s Center for Autism, Jupiter Dance Academy, and VSA Palm Beach.

 Alex De Leon